 No Growth Opportunities

 Individuals can get complacent in their roles if they don’t feel challenged or don’t feel there are opportunities for growth within the company.
-This leads to lack of motivation, decreased performance, and in many cases, employee turnaround.
+This leads to a lack of motivation, decreased performance, and in many cases, employee turnaround.
 According to Carl Robinson, Ph.D., from Advanced Leadership Consulting.

 “Top-flight employees want and need to have growth opportunities.
 They will not stay very long where they don't feel challenged and where they don't feel their bosses take their development seriously.”